Bankrate Inc. Fair Fund

 FTC v.
 Liberty Chevrolet, Inc.

-The FTC reached a settlement with Bronx Honda.
+The Federal Trade Commission (FTC) reached a settlement with Bronx Honda.
 According to the lawsuit, Bronx Honda charged car buyers fees and inflated the final sales price without customers’ knowledge, and also engaged in other illegal activities that caused many customers to pay more than they expected.
 In addition, Bronx Honda allegedly charged many African American and Hispanic car buyers higher financing markups and fees.
 Refund checks totaling nearly $1.5 million were mailed to victims of Bronx Honda’s practices in November 2020.
 Because there was still money in the fund, the FTC sent a second round of checks totaling nearly $200,000 to people who cashed their first check in March 2022.
+All checks have been distributed and are now void.

 lbc